 Thanks for your question.
 The issue of women not singing in front of men (kol isha) is difficult for many people to grasp in this day and age, but let’s start with the practical side of the law before we get into the philosophy behind it.
 Practically speaking, not all Orthodox women at all Shabbos meals refrain from singing in front of men.
 The strictest view, as you saw at the meal you attended, is that women, under no circumstance, sing any type of song in front of men they’re not related to.

 But there are more lenient opinions as well.
-(See this article for a list of sources.)
 As always, my goal is not to make rulings as to what my readers should or shouldn’t do, but rather to make known that there are a range of opinions on this issue (and many others) depending on what Orthodox community and rabbi a person associates with.

 In my circles, women often do sing at Shabbos meals, though, no one ever belts out a solo!
 The first circumstance where one could be more lenient is if a woman sings with at least one other person, as the Talmud says, “trei kali lo mishtamai,” which means that two voices cannot be heard simultaneously, or in other words, a women’s voice will blend when mixed in with at least one other voice.